BaiyangZhang/BaiyangZhang.github.io/_posts/2022-11-17-Basic-Cumutative-Algebra-1.md

 ---
-layout:     post   				            # 使用的布局（不需要改）
+layout: post
-title:      Basic Commutative Algebra       # 标题
+title: Basic Commutative Algebra I
-subtitle:   Class 1
-date:       2022-11-17 				        # 时间
+date: 2022-11-17
-author:     Baiyang Zhang 					# 作者
+author: Baiyang Zhang
-header-img: img/mathArt5.jpg 	            # 这篇文章标题背景图片
-catalog: true 						        # 是否归档
+catalog: true
-tags:								        # 标签
+tags:
   - Math
+  - Commutative
-    - Commutative Algebra
+  - Algebra
   - Notes
 ---

 >It is the mark of the educated mind to use for each subject the degree of exactitude which it admits.